NavisGames/Valorant-Tracking-by-NavisGames/README.md

 Credits
 -------
-BIG VERY BIG Credits are going to @Henrik-3 for making an UNOFFICIAL VALORANT API which you guys can use to make these things what i made too! https://github.com/Henrik-3/unofficial-valorant-api for more informations!
+BIG VERY BIG Credits are going to @Henrik-3 for making an UNOFFICIAL VALORANT API which you guys can use to make these things what i made too! https://github.com/Henrik-3/unofficial-valorant-api thanks Henrik without this i couldn't make this Project <3

-Thanks Henrik without this i couldn't make this Project <3 The python wrapper im using for the unofficial valorant api is https://github.com/raimannma/ValorantAPI and credits to the game https://playvalorant.com
+The python wrapper im using for the unofficial valorant api is https://github.com/raimannma/ValorantAPI

+and credits to the game https://playvalorant.com